-Scarcity is one of the closing techniques rotten salespeople have used for years to try to make customers buy.
+Scarcity is one of the closing techniques certain salespeople have used for years to try to make customers buy.

-It goes something like this, “We can give you 20% off, but only if you buy it today.”
-If the customer isn’t quick, that offer of a discount will be gone, leaving them a fool to pay full price.
+The routine goes something like this: “We can give you 20% off, but only if you buy it today.”
+If the customer isn’t quick to open their wallet, that discount offer will be gone, leaving them a fool to pay full price.

-We, as customers, know that some great deal, some coupon, some specific item will indeed be there tomorrow.
-If not from this retailer, then from some other.
-In many ways it’s like what you learn if you miss a bus, there’ll be another coming along shortly.
+We, as customers, know that some great deals, coupons, and specific items will indeed be there tomorrow.
+If not from this retailer, then from another retailer or perhaps online.
+In many ways, it’s like what you learn if you miss a bus, there’ll be another coming along shortly.

 Customers who walk into your luxury boutique do so with a few expectations already in mind.
-There are the obvious expectations, they want a quality product and have an eye for value.
+There are obvious expectations; they want a quality product and have an eye for value.

-If you’re using outdated closing techniques like always be closing (ABC), then you’re not meeting those expectations, you’re living up to those customers' worst fears.
+If you’re using outdated closing techniques like always be closing (ABC), you’re not meeting those expectations; you’re living up to those customers' worst fears.
 High-pressure closing techniques make the sales experience more about getting your products out the door and less about the customer.

-Once a customer senses that you don’t care about them, they’ll move on to a retailer who is able to give them the experience they’re after.
+Once customers sense that you don’t care about them, they’ll move on to a retailer who can give them the experience they’re after.

-Despite this fact, many stores still rely on old-fashioned sales techniques that worked when they were the only game in town.
+Despite this, many stores still rely on old-fashioned sales techniques that worked when they were the only game in town.
 Now that every retailer is competing in a global market, being the best in town is of little importance.

 The only thing that matters is being the best retailer for that particular customer... at that particular moment.

 I put myself through college by learning how to sell.
-I purchased cassette tapes, books, and watched videos to learn how to communicate better with sales closing techniques for retail.
+I purchased cassette tapes and books and watched videos to learn how to communicate better with sales closing techniques for retail.